In today’s post: Learn how to use a sheet of notebook paper to make a paper football so you teach your kids to play flick football.

 Paper Football Folding Instructions

-9. Open up the “pocket” that the right triangle creates in the center.
-10. Tuck the left triangle into that pocket.
-Your paper football is complete.
+- Open up the “pocket” that the right triangle creates in the center.

-To flick a paper football, hold it like you see above with one finger.
+To flick a paper football, hold it like you see below with one finger.
 Using the other hand, “flick” your pointer finger against the long straight edge, attempting to get the football to fly up into the air.

 Paper football rules